laconicwolf/burp-extensions/README.md

 # Burp Extensions
 A collection of scripts to extend Burp Suite.
 Most are just sample scripts that interact with Burp in a particular way, mainly to demonstrate how to interact with Burp.
-The code is commented well enough (hopefully!) to follow.
+The code is commented well enough (hopefully!) to follow, or I have written a blog post that explains the code in detail.

 Step-by-step tutorials to write Python extensions: